Primal therapy: John Lennon

-Beatle John Lennon and his wife, Yoko Ono, went through primal therapy in 1970.
-A copy of the just-released The Primal Scream arrived in the mail at Lennon's home, Tittenhurst Park (sources differ about who sent the book).
+Beatles member John Lennon and his wife Yoko Ono went through primal therapy in 1970.
+A copy of the just-released The Primal Scream arrived in the mail at Lennon's home Tittenhurst Park.
 Lennon was impressed, and he requested primal therapy to be started at Tittenhurst.
 Lennon and Ono had three weeks of intensive treatment in England before Janov returned to Los Angeles, where they had four months of therapy.

 Lennon ended primal therapy after four or five months.
-Arthur Janov later said, "They cut the therapy off just as it started, really....We were just getting going....We had opened him up, and we didn't have time to put him back together again."

 Lennon commented after therapy, "I still think that Janov's therapy is great, you know, but I do not want to make it a big Maharishi thing" and "I just know myself better, that's all.
-I can handle myself better.
-That Janov thing, the primal scream and so on, it does affect you, because you recognize yourself in there...It was very good for me.
-I am still 'primal' and it still works." and "I no longer have any need for drugs, the Maharishi or the Beatles.
+I can handle myself better." and "I no longer have any need for drugs, the Maharishi or the Beatles.
 I am myself and I know why."
+Janov himself, said that, "We had opened him up, and we didn't have time to put him back together again."

 Shortly after therapy, Lennon produced his album John Lennon/Plastic Ono Band.
-(Ono recorded a parallel album, Yoko Ono/Plastic Ono Band, from her experiences; both albums were released on the same day on the Apple record label.)
+(Ono recorded a parallel album, Yoko Ono/Plastic Ono Band, from her experiences.)
 Lennon's album featured a number of songs that were directly affected by his experience in therapy, including "Remember", "I Found Out", "Isolation", "God", "Mother", "My Mummy's Dead", "Well Well Well," and "Working Class Hero", as were a number of songs from his Imagine album, including "How?", "Crippled Inside", and his rewriting of "Oh My Love".

-The web page John Lennon - Primal therapy includes excerpts of interviews with John Lennon, Arthur Janov, and Vivian Janov.